Create Your New Website In Just One Week!

 Day 5: Design your website.

 At this point, you may be wondering how on earth you’re supposed to design a website if you have no experience in web design.
-Website builders like the one included with many of HostGator’s hosting plans make this part surprisingly easy.
+HostGator’s website builder makes this part surprisingly easy.

 Browse the available templates until you find something that feels right based on all the research and planning you’ve done so far, and start molding it to look just how you want it to.
 Build out the menus and pages you developed in your site architecture on day three.
 Spend some time looking for and creating relevant images here as well to populate the different pages of your website.